bentruitt/MF_MBS_Default_Risk/EDA_Observations.md

   '-':500, '60-89':200}
 df_mspd['dlq_status_text'] = [dlq_status_text_map[x] for x in df_mspd['dlq_status_text']]
 ** * Any values with a 500 were reverted to the highest previous value

+## Analysis

+Based on evaluation of loans foreclosed in the Freddie Mac portfolio, the average percentage of outstanding balance that is recovered following disposition is 0.6930486709.